PietroCostaCardoso/PietroCostaCardoso/README.md

 **Full Stack Developer**

 I've been diving deep into technology for the past 4 years, working as a full stack developer.
-My main focus is on backend, where I build robust and scalable systems.
+My main focus is on backend, where I build robust and scalable systems..

 ### 🚀 Technology Stack & Engineering Skills